yttiktak/SharedPano/README.md

 # SharedPano
+VR panos need to connect!
+I want to stay in the VR, and navigate to other people's places.
+VR panos are very closed in, right now.
+At the least, VR web rings ought to be happening, like mindedcontent creators adding VR links to each other within their worlds.
+What I am doing here is more equivalent to putting outside content into an i-frame, though.

 Panorama VR from Garden Gnome software makes a panorama into a VR experience.
 One can construct a network of leap points to other points of view, other panoramas, BUT Only within your own VR world.